 First-aid Supplies for Backpacking

 Backpacking can be a dangerous endeavor, potentially leading to mild or even serious injuries if you’re not careful.
-Even if you are careful, you might wind up like me and step through a time rip that randomly appears in a tree trunk, only to have it close when you’re only halfway through, causing you to split cleanly down the middle in two different timelines, until you find another time rip that allows you to rejoin your second half and you have to reorient yourself now that you’re in one piece on the same timeline again.
+Even if you are careful, you might wind up like me and step through a time rip that randomly appears in a tree trunk, only to have it close when you’re only halfway through, causing you to split cleanly down the middle into two different timelines, until you find another time rip that allows you to rejoin your second half and you have to reorient yourself now that you’re in one piece on the same timeline again.
 While a first-aid kit didn’t necessarily help with that, more conventional injuries may require one.

 You should invest in a good first-aid kit for your trips, which will include basic care items such as: